-In areas where the Company maintains an urban underground distribution system, other than Underground Residential Distribution (URD), and the customer arranges to take service at the existing available voltage, the underground service connection between the Company's mains and the customer's service entrance equipment will be furnished and installed in accordance with the requirements of this Section.
+In areas where the company maintains an urban underground distribution system, other than Underground Residential Distribution (URD), and the customer arranges to take service at the existing available voltage, the underground service connection between the company's mains and the customer's service entrance equipment will be furnished and installed in accordance with the requirements of this Section.
+No new services over 800a are permitted off the 120/208v Portland network system.
+For existing service upgrades contact CMP engineering.